 On top of religious discrimination, the repressive Bahraini government forcibly silences peaceful activists - using arrests, citizenship revocation, and reprisals against family members to stop them from drawing attention to ongoing human rights violations.
-As an active participant of the IRF Roundtable I have been invited to attend this event in Bahrain, but if I go would you be able to guarantee my safety?
+As an active participant of the IRF Roundtable myself, I have been invited to attend this event in Bahrain, but if I go my safety could be jeopardized.
 The Bahraini government has taken away my citizenship and members of my family are in prison because of my human rights works.
-This is the kind of country you are choosing to support, providing the AlKhalifa's with another public relations stunt to whitewash their abuses.
+This is the kind of country the IRF Roundtable is choosing to support, providing the AlKhalifa's with another public relations stunt to whitewash their abuses.

 While the Bahraini government has long discriminated against its Shia majority community, the actions of its security forces over the past two years in the days and weeks leading up to Ashura represent a new and more concerning step in this pattern of discrimination.
 In light of this, holding an event in Bahrain focused on religious freedom is appalling and sends the message that the IRF Roundtable sees Bahrain as a positive example of religious freedom.
-We strongly encourage you to reconsider holding the Middle East and North Africa (MENA) Region IRF Roundtable Event in Bahrain and ask that you respond to this letter by Wednesday 27 November.
-If we do not hear from you by then, we will make the letter public and reach out to the press.
+We strongly encourage you to boycott the Middle East and North Africa (MENA) Region IRF Roundtable Event and to urge Greg Mitchell to reconsider hosting the event in Bahrain.